openscm/openscm-units/docs/further-background/index.md

 This part of the project documentation will focus on an **understanding-oriented** approach.
-Here, we will describe the background of the project, as well as reasoning about how it was implemented.
+Here, we describe the background of the project, as well as reasoning about how it was implemented.

-Points we will aim to cover:
+Points we aim to cover:

 - Context and background on the library
 - Why it was created
 - Help the reader make connections

-We will aim to avoid writing instructions or technical descriptions here, they belong elsewhere.
+We aim to avoid writing instructions or technical descriptions here, they belong elsewhere.